MaiGroenlund/GettingAndCleaningData/README.md

 -	The dataset is transformed into a new tidy dataset with the average of each variable for each activity and each subject

 ### About the CodeBook
-The code book contains a description of the raw data, the list of transformations the R script performs and a list of variables in the resulting tidy dataset.
+The code book contains a description of the raw data, the list of transformations the R-script performs and a list of variables in the resulting tidy dataset.